 “She sets about her work vigorously; her arms are strong for her tasks.” —Proverbs 31:17 (NIV)

-Pray for World Vision and its partners to create opportunities for families to move beyond poverty.
+Pray for World Vision to create more opportunities for economic empowerment.

 World Vision’s fully integrated, proven approach to economic empowerment equips hardworking men and women to move from surviving to thriving.
-Ask God to continue to equip World Vision and its partners to provide the basics parents and caregivers need to provide for their families.
+Ask God to continue to equip World Vision to provide the basics parents and caregivers need to provide for their families.

 Almighty Lord, thank You for providing life-changing opportunities for families that struggle in extreme poverty.
-Equip World Vision and its partners working in Your name to reach even more families, empowering them to walk into the fullness of life You intend for them.
+We pray for you to equip World Vision and its partners working in Your name to reach even more families, economically empowering them to walk into the fullness of life You intend for them.

 “Blessed is the one who trusts in the Lord, whose confidence is in him.
 They will be like a tree planted by the water that sends out its roots by the stream.
 It does not fear when heat comes; its leaves are always green.
 It has no worries in a year of drought and never fails to bear fruit.” —Jeremiah 17:7-8 (NIV)

-Denise C. Koenig and Laura Reinhardt of World Vision’s staff in the U.S. contributed to this article.
+Denise C. Koenig and Laura Reinhardt of World Vision’s U.S. staff contributed to this article.